HoucaiGuo/FPPs-Optimization-Multimodal/README.md

 [3] Y. Ye, J. Shan, L. Bruzzone and L. Shen, "Robust registration of multimodal remote sensing images based on structural similarity," IEEE Transactions on Geoscience and Remote Sensing, vol. 55, no. 5, pp. 2941-2958, May 2017.

 [4] Y. Ye, L. Bruzzone, J. Shan, F. Bovolo and Q. Zhu, "Fast and robust matching for multimodal remote sensing image registration," IEEE Transactions on Geoscience and Remote Sensing, vol. 57, no. 11, pp. 9059-9070, Nov.
 2019.

+Please cite this paper if you used our code in your research:
+H. Guo, H. Xu, Y. Wei and Y. Shen, "Point Pairs Optimization for Piecewise Linear Transformation of Multimodal Remote Sensing Images by the Similarity of Log-Gabor Features," in IEEE Geoscience and Remote Sensing Letters, vol. 19, pp. 1-5, 2022, Art no. 6516605, doi: 10.1109/LGRS.2022.3207592.